openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Produces the output from executing `body` function 0 or more times till the `cond` function outputs `true`.
+Produces the output from executing `body` function 0 or more times while the `cond` function outputs `true`.
 More formally, the semantics can be expressed using Python-like syntax as follows: